 Note that you cannot apply for a spousal benefit until your spouse has applied for his or her own benefit.

-If your spouse dies before you, you can take a so-called survivor benefit.
+If your spouse dies before you, you can take a survivor benefit.
 If you are at full retirement age, that benefit is worth 100% of what your spouse was receiving at the time of his or her death (or 100% of what your spouse would have been eligible to receive if he or she hadn't yet taken benefits).
 A widow or widower can start taking a survivor benefit at age 60, but the benefit will be reduced because it's taken before full retirement age.

 If you remarry before age 60, you cannot get a survivor benefit.
 But if you remarry after age 60, you may be eligible to receive a survivor benefit based on your former spouse's earnings record.
 Eligible children can also receive a survivor benefit, worth up to 75% of the deceased's benefit.

 What if you were married, but your spouse is now an ex-spouse?
 Just because you're divorced doesn't mean you've lost the ability to get a benefit based on your former spouse's earnings record.
 You can still qualify to receive a benefit based on his or her record if you were married at least ten years, you are 62 or older, and single.

 Like a regular spousal benefit, you can get up to 50% of an ex-spouse's benefit -- less if you claim before full retirement age.
 And the beauty of it is that your ex never needs to know because you apply for the benefit directly through the Social Security Administration.
 Taking a benefit on your ex's record has no effect on his or her benefit or the benefit of your ex's new spouse.
 And unlike a regular spousal benefit, if your ex qualifies for benefits but has yet to apply, you can still take a benefit on the ex's record if you have been divorced for at least two years.